LackOfMorals/lackofmorals.github.io/_posts/2024-10-16-token-query-api-the-code.md

 ```

-We'll do an initial tidy up using JS favourite method of dealing with arrays - Map.
+We'll do an initial tidy up using JS favourite method of dealing with arrays - .map

 ```
 const moviesMap = json.data["values"].map( movieEntries => { return movieEntries });
 ```

-The result of this operation will be easier to deal with when we build out the table.
+This trims the response from Neo4j Query API to just the data.

 ```JSON
 [